library(igraph)

 click_select(multiple = TRUE)

-In Figure 13.13, try hovering over a node to see its neighborhood highlighted, or shift-click to select multiple nodes.
+)In Figure 13.9, try hovering over a node to see its neighbourhood highlighted, or shift-click to select multiple families.

-13.7.3 Lasso and Brush Selection
+13.7.3 Lasso and brush selection

 For selecting groups of nodes, g6R provides two area-selection tools. brush_select() draws a rectangular selection box, while lasso_select() allows freehand drawing around the nodes of interest.
+Figure 13.10 enables the lasso selection and Figure 13.11 enables the brush selection, both by holding down shift while dragging on the canvas.

-g6_layout(d3_force_layout()) |>
+g6_layout() |>

 g6_behaviors(